Some advice if your teen chooses this path.

 Search for colleges that offer a variety of majors Kids with wide ranging interests need a college that will allow them to look around.
 Large universities tend to provide the most choices, but don’t discount the small liberal arts schools if they offer all the majors your student is talking about.

 Meet with a professor or department head You can sign up for an appointment when you schedule a college tour and information session.
 Consider this if your student wants to learn about a specific area of study.

 Another option is to create a major.
-Working with an adviser, a student usually uses the core of one or two established majors and tweaks some of the required courses to craft a program of study that better suits her interests and career goals.
-As your teen researches colleges, have her check for this option.
+Working with an adviser, a student usually uses the core of one or two established majors and tweaks some of the required courses to craft a program of study that better suits their interests and career goals.
+As your teen researches colleges, have them check for this option.

-Academic advisers A good one can help a student focus her interests and guide her to a major where she can succeed academically and after graduation.
+Academic advisers A good one can help a student focus their interests and guide them to a major where they can succeed academically and after graduation.
 Encourage your teen to apply to colleges that require students to meet with their adviser regularly.